Alumni Success Series: Meet James Wise, Broker/Owner

 But here’s a cool story- my number one sales agent last year was my former boss at the invisible fence company.
 He left that business to sell used cars and I kept trying to talk him into getting his real estate license.
 One day I got a pretty nice size commission check so I took a picture of it and sent it to him.
 That day he quit his job and 24 hours later he was signed up for classes.
 He became my number one agent last year and sold 53 houses in nine months.”

 “It was such a great experience, and honestly one of the top reasons I went there was because it was down the street.
-I attended Hondros College of Business at your Independence location and the quality education I received was nothing but the best.
+I attended Hondros College at your Independence location and the quality education I received was nothing but the best.
 I got both my real estate sales agent and broker education at Hondros, and I send all of my agents there.
 But I think it’s really cool how you have your campus staff reach out to brokerages and companies to see how they want to become involved after leaving Hondros.
 I would have never thought to participate in Career Nights and all the other things Hondros offers.
 I definitely want to be involved in any way that I can.
 It’s great!”

 Tell us how your life has changed since becoming an agent/broker: